 Our Turkish Airlines Inflight Experiences 💺

-How the mighty have fallen… Considering they were once the No.7 airline in the world, Turkish Airlines dropped to No.12 in 2017, No.18 in 2018, and then to No.27 in 2019 (see SkyTrax World’s Top 100 Airlines).
-The jury is still out for 2020, but you can see where this is heading.
-We were quite excited about flying with this airline for the first time back in 2016.
-At the time our expectations of the Turkish Airlines inflight experience were justifiably high.
+How the mighty have fallen… and risen again.
+From being the No.7 airline in the world, Turkish Airlines dropped to No.12 in 2017, No.18 in 2018, and then to No.27 in 2019 (see SkyTrax World’s Top 100 Airlines).

 In fact, finding a flight to India – with such a highly recommended airline – was a major factor in determining our holiday itinerary.